hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to create and participate in team challenges so that I can compete with friends and colleagues to boost motivation and productivity.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] User can create team challenges with custom rules and duration
+- [x] User can create team challenges with custom rules and duration
-- [ ] Challenge types include: Most XP earned, Most tasks completed, Longest streak
+- [x] Challenge types include: Most XP earned, Most tasks completed, Longest streak
-- [ ] User can invite friends via email or username to join challenges
+- [x] User can invite friends via email or username to join challenges
-- [ ] Challenge participants can see real-time leaderboards
+- [x] Challenge participants can see real-time leaderboards
-- [ ] Challenges have start and end dates with automatic scoring
+- [x] Challenges have start and end dates with automatic scoring
-- [ ] Winners receive bonus XP and special achievements
+- [x] Winners receive bonus XP and special achievements
-- [ ] User can join multiple challenges simultaneously
+- [x] User can join multiple challenges simultaneously
-- [ ] Challenge history and results are preserved
+- [x] Challenge history and results are preserved

 ### Technical Notes
 - Create challenges table with challenge rules and participant tracking